grt192/GRT2022/WRITEUP.md

 }
 ```
 ##### [`TankSubsystem` L143-157](https://github.com/grt192/GRTCommandBased/blob/develop/src/main/java/frc/robot/subsystems/tank/TankSubsystem.java#L143-L157)

-This was deemed [...] by the drivers.
-Instead, we used car (arcade) drive, where the driver supplies a forward and angular
+From driver input, we instead used car (arcade) drive, where the driver supplies a forward and angular power.
+To drive
-power.
-To drive forwards, supply only forward power.
+forwards, supply only forward power.
 To turn, supply angular power in the direction of turning.
 ```java
 public void setCarDrivePowers(double yScale, double angularScale, boolean squareInput) {
     // Square the input if needed for finer control